-PISCATAWAY, NJ – Middlesex County health officials reported 5 new positive COVID-19 cases in Piscataway over the last 24-hour period, bringing the total to 795 residents who have tested positive.
-No additional information regarding the new cases was provided.
+PISCATAWAY, NJ - Middlesex County health officials are reporting 8 new positive COVID-19 cases on Tuesday, bringing the total to 749 Piscataway residents who have tested positive for COVID-19.

 Residents are reminded to remain vigilant in following the guidance provided by the Centers for Disease Control, the State of New Jersey, and public health officials when it comes to social distancing, hand washing, covering coughs and sneezes, and disinfecting common areas.
 These are the best ways to reduce the rapid spread of the virus.

 For questions regarding COVID-19, call the NJ State Health Call Center at 1-800-222-1222.
 This information is available in several languages.

 TAPinto is free and published daily made possible through sponsorships and advertising.
 Get Your Town's News in Your Inbox: Click Here to sign up.
 Contact email@example.com for sponsorship and advertising information.